Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 But the Bucks finished it off, rekindling memories of the franchise’s early years when Milwaukee quickly became the center of the NBA world with a team led by two of the game’s greatest players, Kareem Abdul-Jabbar and Oscar Robertson.

-In Milwaukee’s third season in the league, the duo led the team to its only NBA title in 1971.
-The Bucks returned to finals three years later, only to lose to the Boston Celtics in seven games.
+The duo led the team to its only NBA title in 1971.
+The Bucks returned to finals in ’74, only to lose to the Boston Celtics in seven games.

-Robertson retired after that season and Abdul-Jabbar was dealt a year later to the Los Angeles Lakers, ending Milwaukee’s run as an elite franchise.
+Robertson retired after that season and Abdul-Jabbar was dealt a year later to the Los Angeles Lakers, ending Milwaukee’s run as a glamour franchise.

 Middleton and Holiday carried the load in the deciding game.